 Back in 1990, the Isabella Stewart Gardner Museum in Boston was robbed of 13 works of art , some by Rembrandt, Vermeer, Manet, and Degas, that have never been found.
 Author B. A. Shapiro takes this real-world incident and builds a novel around it that, substituting a fictional work by Degas for one of his (lesser-known) works actually stolen.

 Claire Roth is a struggling young painter who is a bit of a pariah in the art world.
-She's been reduced to making copies of famous paintings by an online company that sells reproductions, and has become rather good at the task.
-She is approached by Aidan Markel, an attractive art gallery owner, who claims to have intercepted one of the stolen works.
-He wants Claire to paint a reproduction that he will sell as the original, then returning the actual original to the museum.
+She's been reduced to making copies of famous paintings for an online company that sells reproductions, and has become rather good at the task.
+She is approached by Aidan Markel, an attractive art gallery owner, who claims to have intercepted one of the museum's stolen works.
+He wants Claire to paint a reproduction that he will sell as the original, then he will return the actual original to the museum.
 Claire will get $50K (a third up front), plus her own art show at his gallery.

 Claire agrees - partly for reasons that become clear in a second narrative line, set three years earlier.
 By page 93 (of the 355-page novel), she realizes that the "original" Degas is actually a forgery - which starts the mystery, as Claire tries to figure out where the "real" original is.
 That also brings in the third narrative line - a number of fictional letters by Isabella Stewart Gardner to her fictional niece, from 1886 to 1898 - that provide clues to what really happened.
 I was able to figure that part out pretty quickly.